School STEM Program - Introduction

 There is a shortage of teachers, especially in STEM, making it hard for current staff to expand their skills.
 Teachers usually get only one or two days each year for professional development, limiting growth.
 To address this, EPK partners with Maker Mentors to provide in-class mentoring, allowing teachers to learn during lessons without missing school.
 Mentors and teachers deliver the Pinball Project Program together, detailed further on the Maker Mentor page.

 EPK also offers online support—including regular webinars—for teachers starting the Pinball Project Program independently.
-This help is available before and during the program for participating schools.
+This help is available before and during the program for participating schools that have paid for this service in addition to purchasing the Pinball Project.

 WHERE can the Pinball Project STEM Program be run?